In-Depth SOULution für Mindset Change

 Careful preparation is an essential part of the process.
-We gather information about the organisation and its people, using interview, workshop and on-the-job methods.
-We understand where the organisation is heading, what is the attractive vision it wants to put its energies into.
+We gather information about the organization and its people, using interview, workshop and on-the-job methods.
+We understand where the organization is heading and what the attractive vision is that it wants to put its energies into.

 Working with small groups is also important.
 A group of 5-6 people allows for a high level of trust and gives enough space for all participants.

 Each phase is allocated 1 or 2 x 0.5 days.